 Accounting Treatment of Bond Sinking Fund

-It is a long-term asset which is created solely for the purpose of retiring bonds.
+It is a long-term asset that is created solely for the purpose of retiring bonds.
 It is reported in the Asset section of the Balance Sheet under the Long Term Asset Head within the Investment classification.
-It is not classified under Current Assets as that will result in misconception among investors regarding the usage of the Bond Sinking Fund and led to improved Current Assets and resulting Current Ratio which may not be the case.
+It is not classified under Current AssetsCurrent AssetsCurrent assets refer to those short-term assets which can be efficiently utilized for business operations, sold for immediate cash or liquidated within a year.
+It comprises inventory, cash, cash equivalents, marketable securities, accounts receivable, etc. as that will result in misconception among investors regarding the usage of the Bond Sinking Fund and led to improved Current Assets and resulting Current Ratio, which may not be the case.

 Bond Sinking fund provisions are governed by the terms and conditions of the Bond Agreement and act as a source of safety for the investors of such Bond Issuance.
 It also results in a lower interest rate offering by the Issuer on account of the safety offered.
-Further, this Sinking fund requires upfront pledging of assets in the Fund or uniform annual payments or contributions into the fund which is administered by an Independent Trustee.
-Thus it is a tradeoff between safety and profitability from an Investors perspective and more attractive to risk-averse investors.
-On the contrary, money set aside in Bond Sinking Fund by the Issuer is not available for the growth of the company or for payment of dividends which directly impacts the Issuer Company’s Stockholders adversely.
+Further, this Sinking fund requires upfront pledging of assets in the Fund or uniform annual payments or contributions into the fund, which is administered by an Independent Trustee.
+Thus it is a tradeoff between safety and profitability from an Investor’s perspective and more attractive to risk-averse investors.
+On the contrary, money set aside in Bond Sinking Fund by the Issuer is not available for the growth of the company or for payment of dividends, which directly impacts the Issuer Company’s Stockholders adversely.

 This has been a guide to what is Bond Sinking Fund.
-Here we discuss its definition, advantages, disadvantages and accounting treatment of Bond Sinking Fund along with practical examples.
+Here we discuss its definition, advantages, disadvantages, and accounting treatment of Bond Sinking Fund along with practical examples.
 You can learn more about Fixed Income from the following articles –